Celso-Jorge-Sebastiao/UNIL_SBB/README.md

 ## 1. Introduction

-The goal of this work was to classify sentences using the CEDR evaluation.
-The classes assigned to the sentences range from A1 (basic) to C2 (advanced).
-The following image gives a description of the skills associated to the different levels :
+The objective of this project was to classify french sentences using the CEDR evaluation.
+Sentences are assigned classes ranging from A1 (basic) to C2 (advanced).
+The associated skills for each level are detailed in the image below:

 <img src="https://github.com/Celso-Jorge-Sebastiao/UNIL_SBB/assets/148785564/bf3b0a97-09bd-4c0a-8e44-eb2cd4598c7a" alt="image" width="1000"/>

-The algorithm used to achieve the classification was based on machine learning, various attempts were made using neural networks, word embedding and different classifiers.
-In this github repository, you will find all the data our group used in order to do the assignment and compete in the kaggle's competition.
+The classification algorithm employed for this task was based on machine learning.
+We explored various approaches, including neural networks, word embedding, and different classifiers.
+In this GitHub repository, you will find all the data our group utilized for the assignment and our participation in the Kaggle competition.

-At the end of this presentation, wou will find the explanation of this assignement in a youtube video format.
+Towards the end of this introduction, you will find an explanation of the assignment presented in video format on YouTube.

 ## 2. Progress overtime

 <img src="https://github.com/Celso-Jorge-Sebastiao/UNIL_SBB/assets/82185439/cbe41261-4476-4bb7-9c4b-4bc5fb45fe8e" alt="image" height = "300" width="1000"/>

-The first attempts were based on a neural network algorithm.
-Firstly, we split the sentences from our training dataset into a bag of words vector.
-We used OneHotEncoding to split the labels that we wanted to predict into a 6 dimensions binary vector.
-The twenty stopwords used were chosen based on the sum of the different columns from our bag of words.
-We tried various numbers of learning rates and hidden layers.
-The inital score we got was 0.468 which was a bad result but still higher than the default rate.
+The initial attempts involved applying a neural network algorithm.
+We began by dividing the sentences in our training dataset into a bag-of-words vector.
+To handle the labels, One-Hot Encoding was employed, transforming the labels into a binary vector with six dimensions.
+The selection of twenty stopwords was based on the cumulative sum of different columns from our bag-of-words.
+Various combinations of learning rates and hidden layers were experimented with.
+The initial score obtained was 0.468, which, although suboptimal, exceeded the default rate.

-Then, we tried to used spaCy which is an open-source library for advanced Natural Language Processing (NLP).
-Spacy offers the possibility to use 500+ french stopwords already stored in the library.
-We got a very good result for the training test but it was only due to overfitting.
-The final score was the same as the Neural Network Classifier.
+Subsequently, we explored the use of spaCy, an open-source library for advanced Natural Language Processing (NLP).
+SpaCy provides access to over 500 French stopwords stored in its library.
+While achieving a high score for the training test, it was evident that overfitting played a significant role.
+The final score mirrored that of the Neural Network Classifier.

-Furthermore, we tried to use Bert, multi-language Bert, to embed our training dataset.
-We  used different classifiers.
-The precision for the unlabelled dataset increased to 0.505.
+In a further step, we turned to BERT, specifically the multi-language BERT, to embed our training dataset.
+Various classifiers were employed, resulting in an increased precision of 0.505 for the unlabelled dataset.

-Finally, CamemBert, which is specialized in french language was used to achieve the final score.
-Along with new classifiers presented below.
-The result score at first attempt was 0.564.
-After changing paremeters and classifiers, the final result was 0.569
+Lastly, CamemBERT, specialized in the French language, was leveraged to attain the final score.
+Alongside this, new classifiers were introduced.
+The initial result yielded a score of 0.564.
+After adjusting parameters and incorporating different classifiers, the final score improved to 0.569.

-### Mentions to the following uncessful attempts :
+### Mentions to the following unsucessful attempts

-Data augmentation : We tried to add training data by asking ChatGPT to classify the global level of some Jules Vernes books.
-Then we downloaded the copyright free books, split the sentences and added the level provided by ChatGPT into all of them.
-The training precision was great but the unlabelled precision went down to 0.50 again.
-We believe that the labels predicted by ChaGPT were not that great and that giving the same label to all the sentences is also wrong.
-But this attempt showed that data augmentation might provide better precision.
-The books and their level are stored in a csv format in the "Livres" folder.
+Data Augmentation:
+One of our attempts involved data augmentation, where we sought to enrich our training data by leveraging ChatGPT to classify the overall difficulty levels of selected Jules Verne books.
+Subsequently, we downloaded copyright-free books, segmented the sentences, and appended the predicted levels from ChatGPT.
+While the training precision exhibited promising results, the precision on unlabelled data dropped to 0.50.
+We hypothesize that the labels provided by ChatGPT may not have been optimal, and assigning the same label to all sentences could be an oversimplification.
+Nevertheless, this attempt highlighted the potential benefits of data augmentation.
+The books and their associated levels are stored in CSV format within the "Livres" folder.

+Hierarchical Prediction:
-The last attempt was to create 4 different predictions The first part consists of prediction the category level of the sentences, it means that we only predict if the sentence is A, B or C and drop the "1" and "2" part.
-Then, for each category, we create a model that predicts if it's "1" or "2".
-The "ABC" model is training using one unique feature which is the number of words in the sentence.
-We also tried to add the number or commas but the accuracy decreased.
-The attempt was not completed because the precision of the "ABC" model multiplied by the precision of the "1/2" models didnt seem promising.
-Noting that the "1/2" model showed very high accuracy.
+In our final attempt, we aimed to create four distinct predictions.
+The initial stage involved predicting the category level of sentences, distinguishing between A, B, and C while excluding the "1" and "2" parts.
+Subsequently, for each category, we built models to predict whether the level was "1" or "2."
+The "ABC" model was trained using a single feature—the number of words in the sentence.
+Additional attempts to include the number of commas resulted in decreased accuracy.
+The attempt was not fully completed as the precision of the "ABC" model multiplied by the precision of the "1/2" models did not appear promising.
+It is noteworthy that the "1/2" model exhibited notably high accuracy.

 ## 3. Classifiers